ProcJimi/curriculum/README.md

 to enhance their comprehension of the materials being discussed in class.
-The programs were written by the course instructor or adapted from various sources including SAS® Documentation, SUGI/SGF papers, Blogs, SAS-L, and sasCommunity.org.
+The programs were written by the course instructor or adapted from various sources including SAS® Documentation, SUGI/SGF papers, Blogs, SAS-L, and SAS Support Communities (communities.sas.com).
 Please let the instructor know of any errors if you have found in the code snippets posted here.
-Don't circulate the material.
+Don't circulate the materials.